Healthy Pumpkin Cookies | Vegan

 In the mood for something sweet?
 These vegan pumpkin cookies are perfectly sweet and moist.
 They’ll take care of that sweet tooth without making you feel guilty with only 88 calories, 0.4 grams of fat, and nearly 2 grams of fiber per cookie.
+We also have a great vegan pumpkin bread recipe you should try!

-How to make healthy pumpkin cookies
+How to make cinnamon vegan pumpkin cookies

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.

-Begin by preheating the oven to 350°F. Then, line a large cookie sheet with parchment paper or use a silicone non-stick baking mat.
+STEP #1: Begin by preheating the oven to 350°F. Then, line a large cookie sheet with parchment paper or use a silicone non-stick baking mat.

 In a large bowl, mix together all the dry ingredients–flour, sugar, baking powder, baking soda, salt, cinnamon, and nutmeg.